zwentt/zwen/teaching.md

 - <a href="http://www.wentoday.com/downloads/csufresno/om/mm1-queuing.html" target="_blank">m/m/1 Queuing System Visualizer </a> This is an interactive, web-based simulator that uses a coffee shop theme to visually and mathematically model a m/m/1 queuing system.

+- <a href="http://www.wentoday.com/downloads/csufresno/om/queuing-visualization.html" target="_blank">General Queuing System Visualizer </a> This is an interactive tool demonstrates different types of single server queuing processes with visualizations and downloadable simulated datasets.

 ### Location & Layout Problems